aligajani/ansible-playbooks-laravel-5/README.md

 * htop
 * unzip

 Well done, you've just done a hell lot of work in 10 seconds.

-Now, cd into webroot & download your app using:
+Now, cd into your webroot by `cd /var/www/domain.com/` & download your app using:

 `sudo git clone your-github-repository-url.git .` The `.` in the end is important.

 Then, do `sudo touch .env` and add in your production environment variables.

-Next, run `sudo composer install` from the inside of webroot which would be at `/var/www/domain.com/`.
+Next, run `sudo composer install`.

 Finally, enter these two commands to establish the correct permissions on your `cache` and `storage` folders.